privateerproj/.github/.github/SECURITY.md

 ## Supported Versions

-Until the official v1 release, we will not support any versions prior to the latest minor version.
-For example, we will add security patches to v0.3 until v0.4 is released.
-This documentation will be updated with the release of v1.
+We do not extend assurances or updates for any versions prior to the latest minor version.
+We will add security updates as semver "patch" releases only for the highest minor version.

+For example, updates will be added to `v1.3` only until `v1.4` is released.
+If a security update was added in `v1.3.1`, then `v1.4.0` is released, any defects found will be fixed in `v1.4.1` and there will not be a `v1.3.2`.

+In the event that a new major version is released, we will revisit this documentation to update accordingly.

 ## Reporting a Vulnerability